nuhyamin1/ref_finder/README.md

 - Handle multiple authors, journal titles, and publication details
 - Proper formatting of volume/issue numbers and page ranges
 - Caching of search results for improved performance
+- Save in different formats (json, bibtex, csv) default to APA

+# NEW!
+- Gui version (using PyQt6)

 ## Installation